 - Are you using technology as efficiently as possible to automate more tasks and eliminate manual work?

-- Are your brand and marketing processes well defined, understood, and followed?
+- Are your marketing and brand processes well defined, understood, and followed?

 - How much rework and duplication of effort is happening?